E. W. Marland: Career

 After law school, Marland returned to Pittsburgh where he started a private practice.
 Through his experiences as an attorney, he became interested in geology and entered the developing oil industry in Pennsylvania.
 He invested in new wells and companies and, by the age of 33, Marland had become a self-made millionaire.

 That same year, Marland lost millions in the financial panic of 1907 and subsequent recession.
 By 1908, Marland was broke and without a job.
 Hoping to start over, Marland and Virginia moved west to the new 46th state of Oklahoma, admitted to the Union in 1907.
 They settled in Ponca City, where he resumed his oil career.

 Marland first founded the 101 Ranch Oil Company.
 He was successful in reestablishing his fortune.
 By 12 years later in 1920, it was estimated to be worth at $85,000,000 ($85 million, or roughly $910 million in 2024 U.S. dollars).

 That year he founded the Marland Oil Company in Ponca City (incorporated in Delaware on October 8, 1920) and served as its president.
 In 1928, the Marland Oil Company was taken over in a hostile bid by Wall Street / New York City tycoon J. P. Morgan, Jr. and was merged with the Continental Oil and Transportation Company (CONOCO).
 Marland's oil empire was destroyed and he was pushed out of the company leadership and replaced as President of Marland Oil by Dan Moran.
 He lost all of his wealth for the second time.
+Marland remained bitter about his treatment at the hands of Investment bankers which he called "The Money Trust" producing a pamphlet which heavily criticised the power of Financial Institutions over industrialists like him.

 He and William Skelly were instrumental in the founding of the Kansas-Oklahoma division of the United States Oil and Gas Association, then known as "Mid-Continent Oil and Gas Association".